kdocki/jquery.switcheroo/README.md

 ## See more examples?

 Clone/download this repository and run

 ```
   bower install
 ```

 then load up `examples/simple.html` or a different page to view some examples.

+## TODO

+- Add in support for multiple classes in array to toggle in steps (maybe data-switch-next)
+- Add classes.original and classes.previous and classes.next
+- Add data-switch-to handler

+Then we need to

+- Fix selects-custom-classes and switch-classes examples
+- Change how data-switch-animate works in animate.html once we get classes.original working